 Cover photo of The Silverlake – Los Feliz Secret Stairs.
 Painted by Artists Carla O’Brien, Mandon Bossi, and Corinne Carrey.

+As my folks became progressively more ill, it felt nearly impossible to relax as I watched them in pain.
 I can personally attest to years of hiding intense fear and sadness behind big, fake smiles because that sure beat crying.

 Please take a moment to HUG A CAREGIVER TODAY.
 Your kindness is a lifeline.